 - 3.23.1.
 This policy covers clinical practice (patient facing work).
 However, in response to exceptional circumstances, such as during a pandemic, clinical staff may be asked to undertake occupational health related tasks (such as undertaking blood sampling or administering vaccines). - 3.23.2.
-Clinical staff undertaking clinical interventions, such as venepuncture, on colleagues as part of agreed escalation measures will be authorised to do so by the Chief Medical Officer.
+Clinical staff undertaking clinical interventions, such as venepuncture, on colleagues as part of agreed escalation measures will be authorised to do so by the Executive Medical Director and Executive Director of Quality and Safety. - 3.23.3.

-- 3.23.3.
 Staff must only practice skills which they have evidence of contemporary competency in and have practiced within the last 12 months.
 Staff whose competency has lapsed may be asked to support specified support tasks following refresher training. - 3.23.4.
 Registered staff who wish to undertake this work may have the opportunity to undertake training in specific skills (such as venepuncture). - 3.23.5.
 Tasks such as venepuncture and swab sampling may not require a professional registration.
 Where staff have a parallel qualification (for example, as a phlebotomist) the trust can deploy these individuals for periods of duty in that role (rather than their usual trust role).
 Paramedics (and other registrants) who have previous or current competency to undertake sampling will be specifically authorised to carry out sampling under their core registration and in addition to their existing scope of practice (and therefore bound by the HCPC codes of conduct and competency). - 3.23.6.
-The trust will indemnify staff undertaken the specified tasks during the period stated (i.e., start and finish dates within an epidemic or pandemic period). - 3.23.7.
+The trust will indemnify staff undertaken the specified tasks during the period stated (i.e., start and finish dates within a pandemic period). - 3.23.7.
 Skills practiced while undertaking occupational health tasks will not form part of the substantive patient-facing scope of practice and may only be carried out according to the authority provided at the time. - 3.23.8.
 Staff will practice to a specific role brief while working on occupational health sampling periods of duty.
 For non-registrants, this will serve as an alternative job description while undertaking sampling shifts.
 For registrants, the document will be used to describe the work to be undertaken as an appendix to their core registered role. - 3.23.8.1.
-The Health and Care Professions Council (HCPC) supported registrants who were asked to undertake non-core skills which supported the Covid19 pandemic.
-The trust senior clinical leadership team will also professional support to staff undertaken sampling roles as needed in future periods of exceptional need.
+The Health and Care Professions Council (HCPC) are supporting registrants who are being asked to undertake non-cores which support the

+Covid19 pandemic.
+The trust senior clinical leadership team will also provide professional support to staff undertaken sampling roles.